jscomponent/casket/README.md

 ## Motivation

-Imagin having a real-time server up and running in no time with no limitations, all for free 😵‍💫 In the future a replacement for firebase, strapi and other commercial services with hidden fees ..
+Imagin having an autoscaling real-time server up and running in no time with no limitations, all for free 😵‍💫 In the future a replacement for firebase, strapi and other commercial services with hidden fees ..

 ## Getting Started